GuillaumeGermain/NLP/README.md

 Applying feature scaling changed the 0s by many mean values, but the information density was still the same (appalling).

 I tried a "sparse" matrix format, but on this volume, it did not seem to make a big difference.
-It made scripts more complex and Naive Bayes could not process those.
+Naive Bayes by the way could not process those, so it was needed to densify the matrix if in sparse format then re-densify it again.
+At the end I dropped this sparsity-handling.

 ### Computation Performance
 The matrix size is basically training set size * vocabulary size.
-So it could vary from 1000 x 1000 (1 million cells) to 50'000 x 18'000 (900 millions cells!) depending on encoding choices.
+So it could vary from 1000 x 1000 (1 million cells) to 50'000 x 18'000 (900 millions cells) depending on encoding choices.
-Scripts happened to run quite long.
-So I ensured that intermediate results got printed during the processing.
+Scripts ran longer and longer, so I ensured that intermediate results got printed during the processing.
 It became my main tool to evaluate results.

 First, running with around 18K words and not too small datasets, it took around 25 minutes to process all the methods.